 Woman filmed naked and unconscious in London hotel wins 5-year legal fight

-Christopher Killick pleaded guilty to voyeurism on Friday and will be sentenced on Sept.
-4, the Crown Prosecution Service said, with the charge carrying a maximum jail term of 26 weeks.
-"What happened that evening five years ago changed my life almost completely," Hunt, 41, said in a victim statement read out in court.
-"My world fell apart."

-"It has been an incredible long and difficult five year journey to get here, but I could not be happier that justice has finally been served," the mother-of-one later told the Thomson Reuters Foundation.
-Hunt told the Thames Magistrates' Court in east London on Friday she had suffered post-traumatic stress disorder after that day, adding that her recovery "was completely derailed" when she learnt about the video footage a year later.
+"It has been an incredible long and difficult five year journey to get here, but I could not be happier that justice has finally been served," Hunt, 41, a mother-of-one, told the Thomson Reuters Foundation.
+Hunt has previously spoken about how she suffered post-traumatic stress disorder after that day, with any recovery derailed when she learnt about the video footage a year later.

-"To find out that this man had taken a naked video of me and that I was unaware of this for more than a year made me even more anxious and very mistrustful of people around me," said Hunt, originally from New York but a long-term UK resident.
-"Even now I do not know for certain where my body has been seen and by whom, and realising that he and maybe others could have repeatedly looked at me in my most vulnerable state – naked and asleep – has made me feel violated over and over again."

 ALSO READ